physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## Sample Entries

-We implemented a simple regression model in Julia, MATLAB, Python, and R. Please use these implementations as templates for your entries.
+We implemented a simple regression model in MATLAB and Pytho.
+Please use these implementations as templates for your entries.
 [Add links.]

 ## Rules and Deadlines